At Easter what do we know about bunny rabbits?

 IS IT A CHOCOLATE TREAT OR WITH A RELIGIOUS MEANING?

 Or simply a yummy chocolate egg full of surprising treats that kids can’t wait to eat, no matter what it represents!

-In fact if you ask a kid what do they know about Easter, the reaction you would get is ”Chocolate Easter eggs yaaay!”
+In fact, if you ask a kid what do they know about Easter, the reaction you would get is ”Chocolate Easter eggs yaaay!”

-If you are not into the chocolate kind, then why not boil your eggs hard, allow to cool then dye and paint them up for colourful Easter fun!
+If you are not into the chocolate kind, then why not boil your eggs hard, allow them to cool then dye and paint them up for colourful Easter fun!

-My little rabbit comes from a children’s story, (by Michael Rosen) and he’s this little character that’s not so cute, quite defiant and just does what he likes
+My little rabbit comes from a children’s story, (by Michael Rosen) and he’s this little character that’s not so cute, quite defiant, and just does what he likes

 LET’S TAKE A LOOK!
 This story has a catchy tune that is well known throughout the schools, although it sounds a bit like ‘Alouette’ or ‘The incy wincy spider’